kudorgyozo/openxcom-android/README.md

-# OXCE+ for Android
+# OXCE for Android

-OXCE+ for Android is, as the name suggests, a port of [OXCE+](https://openxcom.org/forum/index.php/topic,5409.0.html) to the Android platform.
+OXCE for Android is, as the name suggests, a port of [OXCE](https://openxcom.org/forum/index.php/topic,5251.0.html) to the Android platform.
 In order to achieve this, it uses SDL2 set of libraries, and a portion of Java code for some convenient features like auto-updating files after installing new version.